Discover The Shropshire Hills & Ludlow

 This distinctive area of the Anglo-Welsh borders is where remote upland merges into pastoral lowland.
-The Shropshire Hills is a varied and special landscape which is rich in geology and wildlife and ingrained with heritage in rolling farmland, woods and river valleys.
+The Shropshire Hills is a varied and special landscape which is rich in geology and wildlife (e.g. the southern most home for Red Grouse) and ingrained with heritage in rolling farmland, woods and river valleys.
+Plus lots of industrial heritage with mining and railways due to the geology.
 Off the beaten track and tranquil, a living, working place, loved by locals and visitors alike for its quality of environment, for walking and activities of all levels, and for relaxation and inspiration.
 There’s plenty to do and see within many rural villages and hamlets and many vibrant country markets.

 Shropshire Hills Map